Soupergirl Shark Tank Update – Shark Tank Season 10

 Product Fresh, vegan soups

-Funding Sought $500,000 investment for 10% equity on Shark Tank
+Investment Asked $500,000 for 10% equity

 Sara, a former standup comic, started eating vegan a number of years ago.
 That’s what inspired her to start Soupergirl.
 All the soups are vegan.
-Flavors like black bean sweet potato chili, split pea rosemary soup, zucchini chickpea bisque, tomato gazpacho and more will appeal to almost any palate.
+Flavors like black bean sweet potato chili, split pea rosemary soup, zucchini chickpea bisque, tomato gazpacho, and more will appeal to almost any palate.

-Sara and her mom, along with 30 plus employees, cook “thousands of gallons” of soup each week.
-They cook them up in small batches – about forty gallons at a time.
+Sara and her mom, along with 30+ employees, cook “thousands of gallons” of soup each week.
+They cook them up in small batches—about forty gallons at a time.
 They sell their soups in individual containers at their retail locations and as part of their Soupergirl meal programs.
-A program contains either 12 or 20 soups.
-You can pick your own or let them do it for you.
-Programs can be one time delivery or set up as a regular monthly option.

 Prices range from $6.70 to $8.25 per meal, depending on the amount of soup ordered and the frequency of delivery.
 While profits are important to Sara and her mom, Sara is trying to “change your palate.”
 They “source responsibly” for all their ingredients.
-Sara want s to grow the business to have Soupergirl in every state.
+Sara wants to grow the business to have Soupergirl in every state.
 She’s hoping a Shark will like her soup.

 Video